 1. "We have to remove the bullet!"

-Despite the harrowing scenes this trope creates, this one drives me absolutely crazy.
+Despite the harrowing scenes this trope creates, this one drives me crazy.
 A character is shot, oftentimes in the abdomen, and ultimately undergoes a painful extraction of the bullet fragment (whenever suits the plot).
 Sweat drips from the surgeon's face as he pulls it out, usually with the help of some liquor as an antiseptic, the patient screaming or perhaps gritting their teeth stoically.
 And with a few hours of rest, that same character is ready to go like nothing even happened (though he or she is obligated to wince from time to time just to remind the viewer).
 As it turns out, you can still bleed to death from a vascular injury (in seconds) or liver laceration (in minutes to hours) or die a horrible painful death from a perforated bowel and sepsis (in hours to days).
-Taking the bullet out fixes none of this and has a reasonable chance of making things worse.
+Taking the bullet out fixes none of these problems and has a reasonable chance of making things worse.
 After learning the anatomy and running real-life penetrating traumas, these scenes just demand too much suspension of disbelief.

 3. "We've placed him in an induced coma."

 The concept of a coma is tremendously misunderstood, and television shares at least some of the blame.
 The term is used carelessly and imprecisely (with tragic consequences) for other types of conditions, such as persistent vegetative state and brain death, from which people do not recover.
 Some people, for example, those with traumatic brain injury (TBI), do recover and eventually "wake up".
 But sadly many with severe underlying brain injury will never wake up.
-And this television inaccuracy creates false hope that creates tremendous suffering for patients and families and a huge burden on the healthcare system.
+And this television inaccuracy creates false hope that creates suffering for patients and families and a huge burden on the healthcare system.

 Pretty much everything in the emergency department is stat (especially in comparison with the rest of the hospital) so it's really not necessary to say it out loud, much less shout it.
 If you tell a seasoned ED nurse that something is STAT, you are guaranteed to get an eye roll as they go back to whatever they were doing.
-The only folks I know who still say stat without a hint of irony are neurosurgeons, and they are in a class of their own for many reasons.
+The only folks I know who still say stat without a hint of irony are neurosurgeons, and they are in a class of their own.
 After all, it literally is brain surgery.

 5. "He's flatlining!
 Charging... clear!"